eve-esa/data-scraping/README.md

 ## HowTo: add a new Scraper
 In order to add a new scraper, the following steps are required:
-1. Create a new file in the `scrapers` folder with the name of the scraper.
+1. Create a new file in the `scraper` folder with the name of the scraper.
 E.g.: `new_editor_scraper.py`
+2. If you need to add Pydantic model(s), please create a Python file in the `model` folder.
+E.g.: `new_editor_models.py`
-2. Implement a new Pydantic model, representing the configuration of the new scraper, in the Python file previously created by extending the `BaseConfigScraper` class.
+3. Implement a new Pydantic model, representing the configuration of the new scraper, in the Python file previously created (point 2.) by extending the `BaseConfigScraper` class.
 If you need enumerators, please extend `Enum` from the `base_enum` module.
-3. Implement a new class in the file created at the 1st step.
+4. Implement a new class in the file created at the 1st step.
 The class must inherit from the `BaseScraper` class and implement the due methods / properties:
    - `config_model_type`: a `@property` returning the Pydantic model of the configuration of the scraper
    - `cookie_selector`: a `@property` returning the CSS selector of the cookie banner to be clicked, if any, or an empty string if the website does not have a cookie banner